GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 I hope you get lots of bookings!
 Thank you so much!
 We sold all the additional five copies I got from you!
 I may have to sell the school copies next and then buy replacements!"
 Helen Harrison, Headteacher |

-Raughton Head CE Primary School, 15th July
+Raughton Head CE Primary School

 " The children have not stopped talking about your visit and Lucy!!
 They all loved the workshop, the quiz was great and pitched well to all levels and the writing character profile prompts were great!
 We thoroughly enjoyed today; it was very inspiring for our budding authors."
 Victoria Baker, KS2 Teacher